 Sayulita and I: the love-hate relationship

 I don’t want to start this article on a bad note but I recently published a blog post about why I left Sayulita.
-In June 2020, I started Sayulita Insider, a platform where you’ll get to see the very local life of town, I put all my energies and efforts to it.
+In June 2020, I started Mexico Insider, a platform where you’ll get to see the very local life of town, I put all my energies and efforts to it.

-In this project, I went around town filming the stories of a lady selling the best fish tacos on the street for $25 MXN ($1.20 USD), people who have lost their jobs during COVID and re-invented themselves by selling food from home, creative individuals who are contributing on the growth of the community, and so much more.
+In this project, I went around town filming the stories of a lady selling the best fish tacos on the street for $1.50 USD, people who lost their jobs in 2020 and re-invented themselves by selling food from home, creative individuals who are contributing on the growth of the community, and so much more.

 But anyway, I like experiencing new things so this change was really something I needed.
-I still go to Sayulita every week and there were a lot of people who bet that I will not like Nuevo Vallarta and eventually move back to Sayulita.
+I still go to Sayulita every week, and there were a lot of people who bet that I would not like Nuevo Vallarta and eventually move back to Sayulita.

 For long-term rentals: meet the Flores, Peralta, Plascencia family (they’re a big family LOL)

 It was when I met Martin Flores.
 He was subletting his beautiful flat for 6 weeks as he was on his way for a trip to Madrid.
 The moment I saw his house, I took it right away because of his beautiful energy.

 I believe he still rents his apartment up to now but his place is always booked so get in touch with him!
 Martin is also a physical trainer.

 They were living above me and in the beginning, I thought this was going to be a problem because of privacy.
 As it turned out, it was the best first home in Sayulita I could ever ask for because they treated me as part of their family.

 Whenever they have parties in our shared backyard, I was always invited.
 I met their cousins, nieces, aunties, uncles, best friends – I swear, everyone was a part of my daily life!
 A little bit of a warning: they drink a lot so prepare yourself!

 Yamara has lots of friends who have long-term rentals in Sayulita.
 She can definitely hook you up!
 Her husband Beto and her father-in-law Manuel do horse tours and fishing expeditions.
 I’ll talk about these two later in this post.

 Finally, I also had a chance to rent Martin and Yamara’s mom’s house for my friends who are coming to Sayulita short-term.
 Doña Martha has treated me as her daughter during my stay here and her husband Martin (Sr) also did the same.

 Martha and Martin Sr have several houses for rent so feel free to get in touch and see the availability!
 The one I rented from them has a courtyard and private parking in a very Mexican neighborhood and I really recommend you to stay in that space.

-The problem I’ve seen here while trying to study on how to promote Sayulita as a tourist destination was the lack of exposure of the street food vendors whom, through the years, I have become very fond of.
+The problem I’ve seen here while trying to study on how to promote Sayulita as a tourist destination was the lack of exposure to the street food vendors whom, through the years, I have become very fond of.
 If you truly want to support local, then you should visit all these places with all their amazing stories!